Music of the African diaspora: Melanesia

-United States
+Early United States

 When Africans came to the United States they brought their music with them.
 Over time, a new genre of music developed, called spirituals.
-Spirituals were the songs that the enslaved Africans sang.
-Most have religious texts, and they were sung by the enslaved Africans at many different times, including while working, in prayer meetings, and in black churches.
+Spirituals were the songs that the enslaved Africans began to sing, and they were sung by the enslaved Africans often, including while working, in prayer meetings, and in Black churches.
 They helped the enslaved Africans cope with slavery.
 They were composed by the community and the genre came out of the enslaved African experience.

-Spirituals developed because the enslaved Africans masters forced Christianity onto them.
+Spirituals developed because the enslaved African's masters forced Christianity onto them.
 Through Christianity, the enslaved Africans learned many hymns.
 Eventually, the hymns and the text of the Bible combined with many elements of music that the enslaved Africans had brought with them from Africa, such as antiphony (the call-and-response pattern) and syncopation.
-This eventually formed into the genre called Spirituals.
+This eventually formed into the genre called spirituals.

+They began as oral performances passed down by word of mouth but with the access to literacy that eventually followed the Emancipation Proclamation enslaved Africans eventually had their voices printed beyond orality.
+Published spirituals allowed the songs to spread throughout the U.S. and attracting attention in Europe.
+Men like Frederick Douglass took notice and commentated on the genre, the religious aspects of it made it much more appealing to other African Americans.

 Many other African-American music genres, such as gospel and jazz, developed from this genre.

+Spirituals would continue to be created and played by African Americans post emancipation as well, bands like the Fisk Jubilee Singers would spread across America.
+While a couple bands like the Fisk Jubilee Singers made main stage appearances a bulk of Spirituals would be in small Black churches.

 Protest Music of the African Diaspora

 2016-present

 As the music of the African Diaspora progresses, more recent and popular songs have demonstrated an act of protest in their lyrics and significant elements that are featured in the music of the African Diaspora.
-An example of a song would be, "Formation" by the African American singer, Beyonce Knowles; released in 2016.
-This popular musical composition mentioned racial injustice events that triggered the Black Lives Matter Movement (e.g. police brutality/violence) but, also included Beyonce embracing her distinct African heritage.
+An example of a song would be, "Formation" by the African-American singer, Beyoncé; released in 2016.
+This popular musical composition mentioned racial injustice events that triggered the Black Lives Matter Movement (e.g. police brutality/violence) but, also included Beyoncé embracing her distinct African heritage.
+The current protest music scene has benefited greatly from the contributions of other musicians as well.
+For example: With its upbeat lyric "We gon' be alright," Kendrick Lamar's 2015 single "Alright" became an anthem for the Black Lives Matter movement and reverberated throughout protests and demonstrations.
+Lamar further cemented his status as a protestor with his 2015 album To Pimp a Butterfly, which was an artistic investigation of racial injustice, police brutality, and African-American identity.